SFDO-Tooling/CumulusCI/docs/robot.rst

    Take screenshot of landing page
       Capture page screenshot

-Because this test case calls ``Open test browser``, a browser window appears while the test runs.
+Because this test case file calls ``Open test browser``, a browser window appears while the test runs.
 The test case takes a screenshot, which can be a useful tool when debugging tests (a tool used sparingly because screenshots can take up a lot of disk space). ``Suite Teardown`` then calls the ``Delete records and close browser`` keyword to complete the test.

 To run this test from the command line: